February 22, 2026

 This approach would make it safe to lose the spending card, as one could simply use the recovery card to retrieve one’s funds and move them elsewhere—a PIN will also be introduced for extra security.
 By contrast, Tangem’s banknotes can be used by anyone who has physical access.

 Of course, either company’s plans may have changed in the meantime.
 In any case, this is a product with real user appeal—something that Cardano often neglects.
-Despite its and prominent position, Cardano rarely shows off, and products like this could change that for the better.
+Despite its technical prowess and prominent market position, Cardano rarely shows off, and products like this could change that for the better.

 Published at Mon, 11 Mar 2019 15:09:12 +0000